 What is this site?

 This is a series of links to pages, which help you solve our (and other) puzzle caches.
-As a first tip, have a look at the solving puzzles section, which gives an overview of the whole thing and tells you which category each of our puzzles fits into.
-Then if you're (really, really) stuck, click on the appropriate link.
-Have fun!
+As a first tip, have a look at the solving puzzles section, which gives an overview of the whole thing.
+Also hover the cursor over the links on the left (3 lines if on 'phone) and you will find lots of other useful stuff.

 Puzzle caches - why bother?